tochkov-credo/recruitment/developer-omdb-task.md

 > ![mockup](wireframe-omdb.png)

+We'd like to point out this is not the actual design just a wireframe to illustrate the basic view we aim.

 Some help for the OMDb API:

 * Here you can [request](http://www.omdbapi.com/apikey.aspx) a free API key to the OMDb